Vobludalib/MusescoreIntegration/README.md

     "readsScore": Bool // If the plugin needs to generate code to store the score into MXL "writesScore": Bool // If the plugin needs to generate code to load MXL into the score
-    // If readsScore is true, the MS plugin will have requiresScore set to true "defaultSavePath": String // File to which the MS score should be stored to as MXL "executableScriptPath": String // Path of the script to execute "optionFields": [optionObjects] // See below
+    // If readsScore is true, the MS plugin will have requiresScore set to true "defaultSavePath": String // Directory to which the MS score should be stored to as MXL "executableScriptPath": String // Path of the script to execute "timeout": Integer // Time in ms before the process call will time out "optionFields": [optionObjects] // See below
 }
 ```

 defaultSavePath works with relative file paths in a limited extent (limitation of MS plugins that I have partially sidestepped via Regex).
-A . at the beggining of the file path (i.e. the . in "<u>.</u>/myfolder/myfile.mxl") will be replaced with the current path of the directory in which the plugin is running.
+A . at the beggining of the file path (i.e. the . in "<u>.</u>/myfolder/") will be replaced with the current path of the directory in which the plugin is running.
 This may inform how you structure the directory.
 For more information, see the [How to package](#how-to-package) section.

 There is no defaultLoadPath, as the behaviour for how to get the path of the 'return' MXL file from your external process is different.
 See the [Expectations of your processs](#expectations-of-your-process) section.